opencaesar/opencaesar.github.io/_projects/2025-02-02-Obsidian-Adapter.md

 ## Results

-- This is the openCAESAR repo of the [Obsiduan adapter](https://github.com/opencaesar/obsidian-adapter) on Github.
+- This is the openCAESAR repo of the [Obsidian adapter](https://github.com/opencaesar/obsidian-adapter) on Github.
 - This is the openCAESAR repo of the [example](https://github.com/opencaesar/trailpower-example)  on Github.

 > This is still work in progress